 Shopify isn’t helping merchants by itself.
 Its partners are also contributing in these essential ways:

-Free Subscription Apps to Help Shopify Merchants During the Coronavirus
+Free Subscription Apps to Help Shopify Merchants During COVID-19

 Several Shopify apps are particularly helpful for merchants during these difficult times.
 Specific examples to consider using include: